mounseflit/ACS-RAG/Readme.md

 ## 1. Overview

-A comprehensive Retrieval-Augmented Generation (RAG) system built with Streamlit and Python that integrates with IBM Watsonx AI.
+A comprehensive Retrieval-Augmented Generation (RAG) system built with Streamlit and Python that integrates with ACS AI.
 This system allows users to upload various file types and chat with the content using natural language.

-This document outlines the proposed architecture for a Retrieval-Augmented Generation (RAG) system that integrates with IBM Watsonx AI.
+This document outlines the proposed architecture for a Retrieval-Augmented Generation (RAG) system that integrates with ACS AI.
 The system will enable users to upload various file types, extract relevant information, and engage in a conversational chat with the content.
-The core idea is to leverage Watsonx AI's capabilities for natural language understanding, foundation models, and potentially specialized services like Watson Discovery for document processing.
+The core idea is to leverage ACS AI's capabilities for natural language understanding, foundation models, and potentially specialized services like Watson Discovery for document processing.

 ## 2. High-Level Architecture